 The China National Nuclear Corporation held a ground-breaking ceremony to mark the first phase of construction of the Jinqimen nuclear power plant in the eastern province of Zhejiang.

 C. Rogers McCullough was the 2nd president of the American Nuclear Society, where he was also made a Fellow.
 He was a founding member of ANS’ Standards Committee.

-In 1946, Dr. McCullough became director of the Power Pile Division of Clinton Laboratories of the Manhattan Engineer District (now Oak Ridge National Laboratories).
+Dr. McCullough was born on January 13, 1900.
+In 1946, he became director of the Power Pile Division of Clinton Laboratories of the Manhattan Engineer District (now Oak Ridge National Laboratories).
 The task of this division was to develop and build an experimental reactor using the reactor concept known as the Daniels Pile.
 This effort was terminated in 1947.